intel/userspace-cni-network-plugin/README.md

 If the system works well, the ping would be successful

 ### Contacts
-For any questions about Acceleratus CNI, please reach out on github issue or feel free to contact the developer @john and @kural in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)
+For any questions about Vhostuser CNI, please reach out on github issue or feel free to contact the developer @john and @kural in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)